AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_02.md

-# Phase 2: **Active Directory User Management**
+Phase 2: Active Directory User Management

-## 🌟 **Objectives**
+🌟 Objectives

-On Phase 2, we focus on the essential aspects of IT support operations, including:
+In this phase, we focus on core IT support tasks:

-* Creating and managing Active Directory (AD) user accounts and groups
+Creating and managing Active Directory (AD) user accounts and groups

-* Assigning permissions and auditing user access
+Assigning permissions and auditing user access

-* Providing remote support (via RDP, TeamViewer)
-* Performing basic network diagnostics (ping, ipconfig)
-* Automating tasks using PowerShell
+Performing essential user account operations (reset, unlock, delete)

 ---